Ayoolisa/alx-system_engineering-devops/0x15-api/README.md

 # API

 This project was further practice in working with API's.
-I collected data from the [JSONPlaceholder REST API](JSONPlaceholder REST API), and learned how to export it to either CSV or JSON format.
+I collected data from the [JSONPlaceholder](JSONPlaceholder REST API), and learned how to export it to either CSV or JSON format.

 ## Tasks 📃